0lmeda/SPRING-2025/README.md

 2. The htcdocs was used for my website, because in mobiles devices when someone enter to my website, it was sending them to http instead of https
 3. I used this website as project for two classes
 4. I don't like websites and program them

+## CDNS
+1. Boostrap (For the carousel and some styles)
+2. AOS (For the fade and animations when scroll down)
+3. Fonts (a google font )